Rooflight Payment Terms

 How do you install a rooflight?

 Please find below links to download the installation manuals for each of our rooflight systems.
-With all roof glazing systems, a shallow pitch could allow water to collect on the glass; therefore we strongly recommend EOS rooflights are installed on a slope between 3° and 30°.
+With all roof glazing systems, a shallow pitch could allow water to collect on the glass; therefore we strongly recommend EOS rooflights are installed on a slope between 5° and 15° for flat glass rooflghts and 15-75° for pitched skylights.

 Fixed – Installation guide (with upstand)